A Beginner's Guide to Buying Life Insurance for the First Time

 Once you have a total for your potential needs, subtract any existing resources your family could use:

-- Savings and Investments: Any liquid assets your family could readily access.
+- Savings and Investments: Any liquid assets your family could readily access

-- Existing Life Insurance Policies: If you have any group coverage through an employer, for example.
+- Existing Life Insurance Policies: Group coverage through an employer (average $50,000-$100,000)

-- Spouse's Income: If your spouse works, their income can help offset some of the needs.
+- Spouse's Income: If your spouse works, their income can help offset some of the needs

 The resulting figure is a strong starting point for the amount of life insurance coverage you should consider.
+For a detailed breakdown, see our guide on how much life insurance you actually need.

 Navigating the Types of Life Insurance for Beginners